Webinar

 It is always best to make the necessary changes to comply with HIPAA requirements before being notified of any audits.
 HIPAA compliance should be a must if you are a company that works with Protected Health Information.
 You need to be proactive as you hold the responsiblity to keep the information secure.

 Compliance is a concern for any organization, and it is important to understand the requirements and plan accordingly.
+You can go through HIPAA compliance checklists to ensure you're prepared for the audit.

 Document organization/structural/operational changes